xarray-contrib/xarray.dev/src/posts/dask-detrending/index.md

     # important: the rolling operation is applied within a group
     return arr - arr.rolling(time=30, min_periods=1).mean()

 data.groupby("time.dayofyear").map(detrending_step)
 ```

 We are grouping by the day of the year and then are calculating the rolling average over
 30-year windows for a particular day.

-Our example will run on a 1TiB array, 64 years worth of data and the following structure:
+Our example will run on a 1 TiB array, 64 years worth of data and the following structure:

 ![](/posts/dask-detrending/input-array.png)